microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 ## Preparing the build

-After you clone the repository, run the following to make sure it has all dependencies installed.
+After you clone the repository, run the following to make sure all dependencies were installed.

 ```sh
 npm ci